Overview

 The Domain Name System (DNS) translates human-friendly domain names into IP addresses, allowing users to access websites.
 However, DNS was not originally designed with inherent security features, meaning it lacks mechanisms to ensure the authenticity of DNS responses.
 Without these security measures, users may be redirected to malicious websites rather than the intended destination.

 DNSSEC (Domain Name System Security Extensions) was introduced to address this security gap.
 It verifies the authenticity of DNS data using Public Key Infrastructure (PKI).
-Note that DNSSEC focuses on authentication and integrity—it does not encrypt DNS queries or responses.
+Note that DNSSEC focuses on authentication and integrity.
+It does not encrypt DNS queries or responses.

 VergeCloud, as an authoritative DNS service, provides DNSSEC support to help safeguard your domain against DNS spoofing attacks, enhancing the security of your website and protecting your users.